Brick floors are easy to maintain, but are you cleaning them enough? This type of flooring can begin to look dirty quickly if not kept well.

 After choosing a suitable cleaner, it’s time to start mopping.
 If you choose a commercial product, mix the solution as directed on the label.

-When you’re mopping brick floors, it’s essential to use a damp mop.
-After soaking the mop in the solution, wring it out as much as you can.
-A spin mop can be the perfect tool for this job since it easily wrings out most water.
+When mopping brick floors, it’s essential to use a damp mop.
+After soaking the mop in the solution, wring it out as much as possible.
+A spin mop can be the perfect tool since it easily wrings out most water.

 Use slightly more force as you sweep the mop back and forth on the bricks than you would on other floor types.
 This will ensure that you get into the tiny crevices between the bricks.

 Avoid using a sponge or flat cloth mops since these won’t hold up to the rough surface for long.
 Instead, choose a mop with microfiber strings.
 If you encounter stubborn stains or dirt, use a stiff nylon brush to scrub it thoroughly.

 When you’ve finished mopping the floor, use a soft towel or cloth to remove excess water.
 Pay close attention to grout lines and crevices to avoid any damage caused by leftover water and cleaner.
 Drying the floor thoroughly will also help to prevent any frustrating streaks or smudges.